Health Protection (Coronavirus, Restrictions) (Entry to Venues and Events) (England) Regulations 2021: Local authority powers

 Local authorities were given the power to enforce the regulations via Coronavirus Improvement Notices and Coronavirus Immediate Restriction Notices.

 Offences and penalties

-Breach of the regulations could result in the issuance of a fixed penalty notice (with penalties on a sliding scale of up to £10,000) or prosecution.
+Breach of the regulations could result in the issuance of a fixed penalty notice (with penalties on a sliding scale of up to £10,000), or prosecution.

 Expiry

-The bulk of regulations expired at the end of 26 January 2022, after the prime minister Boris Johnson told the House of Commons on 19 January that they would not be further extended and would expire as scheduled.
+The bulk of regulations expired at the end of 26 January 2022.

 House of Commons vote

 On 14 December 2021, the day before the majority of the provisions were due to enter into force, the government allowed a vote in the House of Commons.
 The regulations were approved, in spite of a rebellion by more than a quarter of Conservative MPs, who objected to these further restrictions.
 This was the largest rebellion of Conservative MPs against any proposal made during the Premiership of Boris Johnson; however the measures were still passed due to the support of Labour MPs.
 The split of the vote on the regulations was as follows: